 Google Penguin is simply put Google’s way of tracking down keyword spam.

-It’s o.k. to optimize your site for keywords but there is a fine line between optimizing ans spamming.
+It’s o.k. to optimize your site for keywords but there is a fine line between optimizing and spamming.
 Knowing the difference can make the difference between benefiting or being penalized.

-Google Panda is Google’s way of finding cut and paste or stolen copy used on sites.
+Google Panda is Google’s way of finding cut-and-paste or stolen copies used on sites.

-Just like Google Penguin you can do a little cut and pasting but think more of doing this as a quote rather then the majority of the article.
+Just like Google Penguin you can do a little cut and paste but think more of doing this as a quote rather than the majority of the article.
 If you have more recycled content than original content then it’s almost 100% that will be penalized.